 What is Korean temple food?

 The ingredients used in Korean temple food encapsulate the mountainous landscapes that surround many Korean temples.
 You'll find a variety of mountain herbs and wild greens, stems, leaves, fruits, wild roots, and flowers.
-Alongside these temple staples, you'll encounter natural seasonings like kelp powder, perilla seeds, mushroom powder and uncooked bean powder.
+Added to these temple staples are natural seasonings like kelp powder, perilla seeds, mushroom powder and uncooked bean powder.
 These ingredients are combined to make tasty soups, stocks, kimchi and seasonable vegetable dishes that emphasize peaceful coexistence.

 Avoiding waste is central to Korean temple food practices, so preserved and fermented foods are most common.
 Nuns and monks had to find a way to save extra vegetables for winter.
 Preserved foods include kimchi, jangajji, red pepper and soybean paste, vegetables preserved in soy sauce, and pickled in vinegar and salt.

-Examples of Korean temple foods are chargrilled eggplant-topped multigrain rice, delightful deep-fried mushrooms in gochujang, and burdock japchae (stir-fried glass noodles and veggies.)
-One ingredient that you won't find however is onions.
-Temple food doesn't use any vegetables from the onion family (garlic, green onion, spring onion and leek,) because onions are believed to increase lust.
+Examples of Korean temple foods include: chargrilled eggplant-topped multigrain rice, delightful deep-fried mushrooms in gochujang, and burdock japchae (stir-fried glass noodles and veggies.)
+One ingredient that you won't find, however, is onions.
+Temple food doesn't use any vegetables from the onion family (garlic, green onion, spring onion and leek) because onions are believed to increase lust.

-Are there any benefits to eating Korean temple food?
+What are the benefits of eating Korean temple food?

 Not sure that a vegan diet is right for you?
 Check out our intro to the Paleo diet here.